has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The Analytical Engine has no pretensions whatever to originate anything.
-It can do whatever we know how to order it to perform.
-It can follow analysis; but it has no power of anticipating any analytical relations or truths.
+> Instead of trying to produce a programme to simulate the adult mind, why not rather try to produce one which simulates the child's?
+If this were then subjected to an appropriate course of education one would obtain the adult brain.
 >
-> — *Ada Lovelace* (Mathematician)
+> — *Alan Turing* (Computer Science)
 <!-- /DAILY QUOTE -->